-- i.
-The Committee recognises that while maintaining a shared facility by African Union is cost effective, the AUC IT is privy to all the happenings and confidential information of PAP. - ii.
-It is hoped that the IT Department of AUC will observe a high standard of data confidentiality and integrity of all the information and documentation on the system and will provide prompt and efficient service delivery to PAP and the other Organs.
+- The Committee recognises that while maintaining a shared facility by African Union is cost effective, the AUC IT is privy to all the happenings and confidential - It is hoped that the IT Department of AUC will observe a high standard of data ii. confidentiality and integrity of all the information and documentation on the system and will provide prompt and efficient service delivery to PAP and the other Organs.

-E. Inadequate staffing of Pan-African Parliament Secretariat
+Inadequate staffing of Pan-African Parliament Secretariat E.